Championship transfers: Confirmed ins and outs for summer window 2025

 COVENTRY CITY

 Coventry City are once again nursing the pain of another heartbreaking Championship play-off exit.
-Last season saw the Sky Blues put together a determined campaign, racking up 69 points from 46 games to finish fifth, with 20 wins, nine draws and 17 defeats — only to see their Premier League dream slip away in the dying moments of a tense semi-final against Sunderland, losing 3-2 on aggregate.
+Last season saw the Sky Blues put together a determined campaign, racking up 69 points from 46 games to finish fifth, with 20 wins, nine draws and 17 defeats, only to see their Premier League dream slip away in the dying moments of a tense semi-final against Sunderland, losing 3-2 on aggregate.

 However, there is a real sense of belief around the Coventry Building Society Arena.
 Frank Lampard, who arrived mid-season and quickly turned the team from relegation strugglers into serious promotion contenders, has brought fresh energy and purpose.
-With a full pre-season ahead and the summer window giving him a chance to put his stamp on the squad, Lampard will be quietly confident of guiding Coventry back into the top six — and this time, going all the way.

 Ahead of the new season, Sports Mole tracks all of Coventry’s 2025 summer transfer business.